How icourts empowers regulators for better eDiscovery

 The icourts two-pronged approach consists of enabling our customers to be self-sustaining in managing their own data and cases while providing ongoing consulting and education throughout their partnership.

-“Enabling and training the project teams to bring the entire process in-house helps address budget pressures from the top-down,” Matt said.
+“Enabling and training the project teams to bring the entire process in-house helps address budget pressures from the top-down,” Rebecca said.

 Prior processes involved outsourcing components of each project—like processing and hosting fees—which also increased the risk of moving data from platform to platform, potentially losing control of sensitive records.